 “The success or failure of a country’s foreign policy and its ability to preserve peace will depend upon the reliability of the diplomat’s reports.” – Hans Morgenthau

 How do diplomats learn about the world?
-How do their discursive, bureaucratic, and social practices shape what they think, say, and write?
+How do their bureaucratic, social, and epistemic practices shape what they think, say, and write?
 These are important questions at the heart of the IR sub-field of Diplomatic Studies.

-I approach these questions by employing an unusual set of primary documents: the U.S. State Department diplomatic cables released by the whistle-blowing organization WikiLeaks in 2010.
-While the leaking of the 250,000+ cables, sometimes known as CableGate, remains controversial, in a working paper I focus not on the politics of the release but rather on the content of the documents themselves, since they offer scholars a large, unvarnished, publicly accessible, and searchable set of diplomatic documents.
-I hand-coded a sample of 624 cables along several dimensions to study how contemporary U.S. diplomats both learn and write about the countries they are posted to.
+In a paper, Jeremie Cornut and I approached these questions by employing an unusual set of primary documents: the 250,000+ U.S. State Department diplomatic cables released by the whistle-blowing organization WikiLeaks in 2010.
+The documents scholars a large, unvarnished, publicly accessible, and searchable set of diplomatic documents.
+I hand-coded a sample of 408 cables along several dimensions to study how contemporary U.S. diplomats both learn and write about the countries they are posted to.